Colin Noble: Political career

+In March 2019 he became a board member and Commissioner of the Independent Commission on Civil Aviation Noise, an advisory non-departmental public body, sponsored by the Department of Transport and served a three year term until 2023.

+County Council

 He was first elected as a County Councillor at a by-election for the county electoral division of Row Heath in the constituency of West Suffolk on 8 June 2006.

-Colin was elected to Forest Heath District Council at the 2011 United Kingdom local elections as one of the two District Councillors for Lakenheath ward.

-From 2011 to 2014, he was the Norfolk and Suffolk Area Chairman for the Conservative Party.
-In September 2017 Colin became the Deputy Chairman (Political) for the Eastern Region Conservatives.
+On 21 May 2009 Colin was appointed as Cabinet Member for Adult Social Care and on 23 May 2013 he became Cabinet Member for Finance.

 He became Leader of the Conservative group on Suffolk County Council on 7 April 2015.
 At the annual general meeting of Suffolk County Council on 21 May 2015 he was duly elected Leader of Suffolk County Council.
 At the Suffolk County Council Conservative leadership election held on 11 May 2018 Colin was defeated by County Councillor Matthew Hicks and left office as Leader of Suffolk County Council on 24 May 2018 at its Annual General Meeting.